mindsdb/mindsdb/README.md

 ## 💡 Example

-### Connecting AI Agents to structured and unstructired data
+### Connecting AI Agents to structured and unstructured data

 A common use case involves connecting agents to data.
 The following example shows how to connect an AI agent to a database so it can perform search over structured data: